datocms/jekyll-example/_episodes/11939-the-cover-up.md

 thumbnail_url: https://dato-images.imgix.net/151/1471788992-3458laVnVudJ9rx9l8lZExfiidh.jpg?ixlib=rb-1.1.0&ch=DPR%2CWidth&auto=enhance&w=500&h=280&fit=crop&fm=jpg
 date: '2010-05-06'
 weight: 118
-rating: 8.2
+rating: 8.1
 category: Season 6
 ---

-Michael enlists Dwight's help when he thinks Donna may be cheating.
-Andy can't get people in the office to help with a customer complaint.
+Michael becomes convinced that Donna is having an affair and puts Dwight on the case, but Pam soon discovers that the suspicions may be true.
+Meanwhile, Darryl gets revenge on Andy for an earlier incident.